Working Toward Environmental Justice

 Our efforts have resulted in great success.
-As of June 2013, 82% of childcare facilities have indicated they are in compliance with state law requiring licensed childcare centers and public schools to implement Integrated Pest Management for least-toxic pest control and to notify parents and staff prior to sprayed or dusted pesticide applications in facilities or on their grounds.
+As of June 2013, 82% of childcare facilities have indicated they comply with state law requiring licensed childcare centers and public schools to implement Integrated Pest Management for least-toxic pest control and to notify parents and staff prior to sprayed or dusted pesticide applications in facilities or on their grounds.

 Pesticide-Free Childcare Coalition in Illinois

-However, there are a large number of licensed childcare centers in Illinois in violation of the law.
+However, a large number of licensed childcare centers in Illinois violate the law.
 Additionally, many childcare centers and public schools may be compliant on paper, but remain in clear violation of the law in practice.

 For example, four students were sent to the hospital last year after their “compliant” school sprayed herbicides in an interior courtyard during school hours.

 To address these problems, Midwest Pesticide Action Center, with funding from the U.S. Environmental Protection Agency, established the Pesticide-Free Childcares Coalition that will work to:

 - Help childcare facilities understand the health risks of pesticide exposure and to find solutions to increase compliance with Illinois Integrated Pest Management law.

 - Target childcare centers in at-risk communities, which serve approximately 7,500 infants and children, to reduce the use of toxic chemicals.

 Resource Guide for Integrated Pest Management in School and Childcares: For information on implementing an Integrated Pest Management program at your school or childcare facility.
 Learn More

 Activist’s Toolkit: For information on advocating for healthy spaces in your community.
 Learn More